 Wilson had seen the frightfulness of war.
-He was born in Virginia in 1856, the son of a Presbyterian minister who during the Civil War was a pastor in Augusta, Georgia, and during Reconstruction a professor in the charred city of Columbia, South Carolina.
+He was born in Virginia on December 28, 1856, the son of a Presbyterian minister who was a pastor in Augusta, Georgia during the Civil War, and a professor during Reconstruction in Columbia, South Carolina.

 Wilson advanced rapidly as a young professor of political science and became president of Princeton in 1902.

-He was nominated for president at the 1912 Democratic Convention and campaigned on a program called the New Freedom, which stressed individualism and states' rights.
-In the three-way election against President Taft and ex-President Roosevelt, he received only 42 percent of the popular vote but an overwhelming electoral vote.
+He was nominated for president at the 1912 Democratic Convention and campaigned on a program called the New Freedom, which included tariff reductions, banking reform, and strengthened anti-trust legislation.
+In a three-way election against President Taft and Former President Roosevelt, he received a plurality of the popular vote, but an overwhelming majority of the electoral votes.

 Another burst of new laws followed in 1916.
 One prohibited child labor; another limited railroad workers to an eight-hour day.
 By virtue of this legislation and the slogan "he kept us out of war," Wilson narrowly won reelection.